pramnora/java/README.md

 OneCompiler
 - https://www.onecompiler.com/java
-(**NOTE**: onecompiler, allows you to create programs/then, instantly, share them online with others...;
+(**NOTE**: onecompiler, allows you to create programs/then, instantly, share these online with others...;
- by providing users with a 'unique' URL address.)
+ by providing users with a 'unique' URL address...for other people to go and visit...; then, they can run/edit that same code.)